Published

 TL;DR

-- Fixer’s free tier is 100 requests/month, so I treated rates as “slow-moving data” and cached aggressively.
+- Fixer’s free tier is 100 requests/month, so rates were treated as “slow-moving data” and cached aggressively.

 - Works offline after the first visit: server cache + localStorage + a service worker fallback.